mdikcinar/searchable_dropdown/README.md

 ```

 Example of usage inside a form.

--backgroundDecoration: Background decoration of dropdown, i.e. with this you can wrap dropdown with Card
+- backgroundDecoration: Background decoration of dropdown, i.e. with this you can wrap dropdown with Card

 ```dart
 Form(